 The financial penalty is \$50 per month per child, not to exceed \$150 per W-2 Group per month.
-If a financial penalty is entered into CARES for a CSJ or W-2 T position, a notice will be sent indicating that the W-2 payment may be reduced for a Learnfare financial penalty.
+If a financial penalty is entered into CWW for a CSJ, TMP, or W-2 T placement, a notice will be sent indicating that the W-2 payment may be reduced for a Learnfare financial penalty.